256th Lithuanian Police Battalion

 256th Lithuanian Police Battalion (256-asis lietuvių policijos batalionas) was a Lithuanian auxiliary police battalion formed in August 1943.
 Initially, it was named the 10th Lithuanian Police Battalion, but it soon was renumbered as the 256th.
 It continued to fight until the Capitulation of Germany.

 Formation

 On 24 March 1943, the battalion started being formed in the Žaliakalnis' barracks in Kaunas, which used to house the 1st Hussar Regiment.
 The Chief of Ordnungspolizei in Lithuania ordered that the newly formed battalion should be formed from policemen of the Schuma and public police suitable for SS service.
 It was foreseen that the battalion would consist of 715 officers and men, all of which were to be sent from the public police and auxiliary police battalions.
-So, about two hundred soldiers and fifteen officers were transferred from other Lithuanian Schuma Battalions to the 10th battalion, as well as five hundred policemen of the Public Police from Vilnius, Kaunas, Šiauliai, Panevėžys, Mažeikiai, Marijampolė, Utena and other district towns.
+So, about two hundred soldiers and fifteen officers were transferred from other Lithuanian auxiliary police battalions to the 10th Battalion, as well as five hundred policemen of the Public Police from Vilnius, Kaunas, Šiauliai, Panevėžys, Mažeikiai, Marijampolė, Utena and other district towns.